2021 Report on International Religious Freedom: Israel, West Bank and Gaza

 The only domestic marriages with legal standing and that may be registered are those performed according to the religious statutes of recognized religious communities.
 Marriages performed outside of the country may be registered with the MOI.
-Members of some nonrecognized groups may process their personal status documents, including marriage licenses, only through the authorities of one of the recognized religious communities if those authorities agree.
+Members of some unrecognized groups may process their personal status documents, including marriage licenses, only through the authorities of one of the recognized religious communities, if those authorities agree.

-The law imposes a two-year prison sentence for persons who conduct or are married in a Jewish wedding or divorce outside the Chief Rabbinate’s authority.
+The law imposes a two-year prison sentence for persons who conduct a marriage or are married in a Jewish wedding or divorce outside the Chief Rabbinate’s authority in the country.